rspamd/rspamd.com/doc/quickstart.md

  servers = "redis:6384";
 timeout = 25s; # Sometimes ANNs are very large
 train {
-        max_train = 2000; # How many training samples to store before learn
+  max_train = 1k; # Number ham/spam samples needed to start train
+  max_usages = 20; # Number of learn iterations while ANN data is valid
-        spam_score = 9; # When to learn spam
+  spam_score = 8; # Score to learn spam
-        ham_score = -1; # When to learn ham
+  ham_score = -2; # Score to learn ham
-        mse = 0.001; # Target error
+  learning_rate = 0.01; # Rate of learning
-}
+  max_iterations = 25; # Maximum iterations of learning (better preciseness but also lower speed of learning) }

+ann_expire = 2d; # For how long ANN should be preserved in Redis
 ```

 * [Ratelimit]({{ site.baseurl }}/doc/modules/ratelimit.html): this module is very useful to limit spam waves as it allows to temporary delay senders that have either bad reputation or send email too agressively without somehow a good reputation.
 Requires a volatile Redis instance.
 * [Replies]({{ site.baseurl }}/doc/modules/replies.html): whitelists replies to your user's mail.
 It is very useful to provide users instant communication with known recipients.
 Requires a volatile Redis instance.
 * [URL redirector]({{ site.baseurl }}/doc/modules/url_redirector.html): resolves URL redirects on some common redirectors and URLs shorteners, e.g. `t.co` or `goo.gl`.
 Requires a volatile Redis instance.
 * [Clickhouse]({{ site.baseurl }}/doc/modules/clickhouse.html): saves analytical data to the [Clickhouse](https://clickhouse.yandex) server.
 Clickhouse server can be used thereafter to create new filtering rules or maintaining blacklists.
 You can treat it as an advanced syslog with indexes and complex analytics queries.
-There are also graphical interfaces available for Clickhouse, e.g. for Grafana.
+There are also graphical interfaces available for Clickhouse, e.g. [Redash](https://redash.io/)